cocrafts/book-of-one/act-one/chapter-0002.md

-## Summarize

-Separated from his master during a sudden blizzard in the Ice Forest, Kieron Frost—apprentice to Master Alfwyn the Gray—discovers the wounded Sir Dominic Kane hiding from his pursuers.
-Despite recognizing Kane as the fugitive First Knight of the Light Church, Kieron reluctantly helps him when threatened.
-As Kane's fever worsens, he reveals fragments of forbidden knowledge about Angels, Evil beings, and the truth of magic in ATEM.
-When Master Alfwyn finally finds his apprentice, he recognizes that by aiding Kane, Kieron has become entangled in events that will reshape the continent.
-Unknown to Kieron, Alfwyn possesses a fragment of an ancient card containing Dark Magic, suggesting the old man knows far more about the awakening forces than he has shared with his apprentice.

-## Detail

 # Chapter 2: Apprentice and the Knight

 The blizzard came without warning, as they often did in the Ice Forest.
 One moment, the sky above the pine canopy was clear and star-filled; the next, a wall of white descended, erasing the world beyond arm's reach.